NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

 \textbf{MSP}.
 The Maternal Sleep in Pregnancy dataset \cite{Dipietro2021} is comprised of 105 overnight PSGs from women at week 36 of pregnancy, without previously identified sleep disorders.
-EEG (C3-M2, C4-M1, F3-M2, F4-M1, O1-M2, O2-M1) and EOG signals (LOC, ROC) were recorded at 256Hz and scored according to the AASM manual.
+EEG (C3-M2, C4-M1, F3-M2, F4-M1, O1-M2, O2-M1), EOG (LOC, ROC), and EMG (Chin) signals were recorded at 256Hz and scored according to the AASM manual.
 More info: \url{https://sleepdata.org/datasets/msp}.
 We consider 27 recordings from the hold out set of SLEEPYLAND.